wp-plugins/eshop/trunk/readme.txt

 = Is eShop translatable =

-Yes! the po file is available
+Yes! the po file is available upon request